dimitriskokoretsis/qPCR.CFX.process/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# qpcr.CFX.process
+# qPCR.CFX.process

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the R package `qpcr.CFX.process` is to facilitate the processing of real-time quantitative PCR results, exported by the Bio-Rad CFX Connect software.
+The goal of the R package `qPCR.CFX.process` is to facilitate the processing of real-time quantitative PCR results, exported by the Bio-Rad CFX Connect software.
 It is meant for relative quantification of target genes, and supports one or multiple reference genes.